At a glance

 There are many ways you can ease your child’s homework stress.
 Begin by helping your child create a homework station and learn how to use a homework planner to organize and manage time.

-Get more tips about how to help kids who learn and think differently approach homework.
-And check out a few homework station ideas from the Understood Community.
+- Get more tips about how to help kids who learn and think differently approach homework.

 Set up a homework station and show your child how to use a planner.
 These changes can make homework less of a struggle.